mechpen/mechpen.github.io/src/posts/2019-11-17-network-timeouts/index.md

 tunnel implementation.
 For example, IP-IP tunnel should return ICMP messages to the original sender according to [RFC 2003](https://tools.ietf.org/html/rfc2003#section-4).
-However, Linux does not convert and return ICMP messages generated within the tunnel.
+However, Linux does not convert and return ICMP messages generated in the tunnel transit network.

 There are also network errors that do not generate feedback signal at all.
 For example, when SNAT cannot allocate a new port for a